Opening Wednesday, July 3rd – Sweetwater Pop-up Farmers’ Market at

 Kathy has been sewing and quilting for over 30 years in her home, making items for family and friends.
 She is a native of New Jersey, where she was president of the Brownstone Quilt Guild from 1997 to 1999.

 Kathy will bring Knitted & Fabric Hats, adults & kids sizes, Cloth Handbags, Quilted Patchwork Lavender Sachets, Felted Coasters and some of her photo-cards.
+New Vendor!

 LaMaire Handblown Glass Art of Grand Haven